 Hanoi is an adrenaline rush

 Vietnam definitely felt more dangerous than Thailand—but that was kind of exciting.

-Now I know what Adventurous Kate was talking about when she said Chiang Mai was too sleepy, and she preferred the rush—and edge—of cities.
+Now I know what Adventurous Kate was talking about when she said Chiang Mai was too sleepy, and she preferred the rush—and edge—of bigger cities.
 She was talking about Bangkok, but as I said, for me Hanoi feels even more hustling and bustling than Bangkok.